MinecraftModDevelopment/MMD-Dev-Server/README.md

 https://github.com/knoxhack/MMD-Dev-Server-Modpack/releases
 Or you can get the link to download the modpack under the #mmd-dev-server-info channel under the >MMD-SERVERS Category on Discord.

+**Where do I report an issue?**
+Issues to be reported under the Modpack repository at: [here](https://github.com/knoxhack/MMD-Dev-Server-Modpack/issues).

 **How do I request my mod be added?**
-You can create a new request by opening an issue [here](https://github.com/MinecraftModDevelopment/MMD-Dev-Server/issues).
+You can create a new request by opening an issue [here](https://github.com/knoxhack/MMD-Dev-Server-Modpack/issues).
 We have a template for mod requests which can be found [here](https://github.com/MinecraftModDevelopment/MMD-Dev-Server/blob/master/MOD_REQUEST.md).
 If you don't use the template your request wont be accepted.
 If your mod is private or not released yet you can contact a DSA.

 **How do I get an updated version of my mod on the server?**
 You can create an update request by opening an issue [here](https://github.com/MinecraftModDevelopment/MMD-Dev-Server/issues).
 Otherwise sending a discord message to Knoxhack will also surfice.